WGH History

 on the air in the United States.
 By 1928, however, the station was gone and

-the available WGH call letters were reassigned to Hampton Roads Broadcasting by the
+the available WGH call letters were requested by Hampton Roads Broadcasting.

-November 19 of that year.
-The station began identifying itself as "WGH" the next
+November 19 of that year and the station began identifying itself as "WGH" the next

 day.
 The abandoned WNEW